AktivCo/rutoken-m2m-sdk-buildroot/board/rutoken-m2m/rootfs_overlay/opt/Rutoken/workspace/README.txt

 VI.
 Legal information

 The distribution you are using is built using the Buildroot project.
 The distribution contains open-source software (bootloaders, kernel, libraries, tools), released under various licenses.
 The buildroot itself is released under GNU General Public License, version 2.
-The sources used to create this distribution resides in the separate partition of the same SD card the operating system is running from.
-By default, this partition is mounted to `/buildroot` directory.
-The sources of the software packages composing the distribution and corresponding license information are stored in `/buildroot/legal-info` directory.
+The sources used to create this binary distribution and information concerning package licences can be found in /usr/share/legal-info.